Further results on Hilbert's Tenth Problem: Introduction

 Lagrange's four-square theorem in number theory states that any $n\in\N$ can be written as the sum of four squares.
 Thus $P(x_1,\ldots,x_n)=0$ has solutions over $\N$ if and only if

 has solutions over $\Z$.
 Now that HTP over $\N$ is undecidable, so is HTP over $\Z$ (the original HTP).
 Thus HTP was finally solved negatively by Matiyasevich in 1970.

-It should be mentioned that a whole proof the unsolvability of HTP is very long and full of ingenious techniques, see Davis [D73] for a popular introduction, and Davis, Matiyasevich and Robinson [DMR] for an excellent survey.
-A machine proof given by Jones and Matiyasevich [JM] involves clever arithmetization of register machines, see also Chapter 5 of [M93, pp.\,71-102].
+It should be mentioned that a whole proof of the unsolvability of HTP is very long and full of ingenious techniques, see Davis \cite{D73} for a popular introduction, and Davis, Matiyasevich and Robinson \cite{DMR} for an excellent survey.
+A machine proof given by Jones and Matiyasevich \cite{JM} involves clever arithmetization of register machines (see also Chapter 5 of \cite[pp.\,71-102]{M93}).

 For convenience, for a set $S\se\Z$ and a fixed positive integer $n$, we let $\exists^n$ over $S$ denote the set